connectomicslab/connectomemapper3/paper/paper.md

 # aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

+# Summary

+Connectome Mapper 3 (CMP3) is a processing pipeline software for multi-scale multi-modal connectome mapping of the human brain.
+It provides to researchers an unique workflow, implemented in accordance to the BIDS App framework, that leverages a number of widely adopted software tools to map a connectome representation of the structural and functional brain systems at multiple scales.
+The workflow can take any structural / diffusion / resting-state functional MRI dataset structured accordingly To the BIDS standard, and is intended to be run via its Docker and Singularity containerized versions.
+To improve accessibility, Connectome Mapper 3 comes with an interactive graphical user interface, which supports the user in all the steps involved in the configuration of the pipelines, the configuration and execution of the BIDS App, and the control of the output quality.
+The tool is written in Python, available from the Python Package Index (PyPI), and the container images are available from DockerHub and SylabsIO.
+Having been successfully employed in a number of research papers, and being currently extended to electroencephalography, we believe that CMP3 can offer a solid multi-modal tool for the investigation of brain network function and organization at specific scales, as well as a map that links different spatial and temporal scales.

 # Statement of Need

 The field of Magnetic Resonance Imaging (MRI) Connectomics has rapidly expanded since its advent